zhullyb/monyhar/monyhar/docs/clang_tool_refactoring.md

 tool's name).

 ## Running
-First, build all Chromium targets to avoid failures due to missing dependencies that are generated as part of the build:
+First, build all Monyhar targets to avoid failures due to missing dependencies that are generated as part of the build:

 ```shell